python/cpython/Doc/library/doctest.rst

 The fine print:

-* The ``>>>`` string tells the module to look for an interactive statement: that is, a statement list ending with a newline, or a :ref:`compound statement <compound>`.
+* The >>> marks the start of an interactive statement: that is, a statement list ending with a newline, or a :ref:`compound statement <compound>`.
-  The ``...`` string tells the module that the line continues a compound statement.
-(Actually, doctest gets these strings from the PS1 and PS2 values of the :mod:`sys` module.)
+  The ... string indicates that the line continues a compound statement.

-* The expected output can be absent.
-This indicates that the example generates no output when run.
-If the example does generate output, the module reports it as a failure.
+* If the expected output is empty, it indicates that the test generates no output when run.
+If the test does generate output, the module reports it as a failure.

 * The expected output can contain multiple lines.
-These lines become a string, which is compared to the string of actual output from testing the example.
+These lines become a string containing newlines.
+The leading indentation of the example block is stripped when building the string.
+The resulting string is compared to the string of actual output from running the test.

+* The last code continuation line of an example copied from the interactive shell (the line starting with "..." that is otherwise blank in the example above) may be omitted without changing the meaning of the test.

 * Expected output cannot contain an all-whitespace line, since such a line is taken to signal the end of expected output.
-If expected output does contain a blank line, put ``<BLANKLINE>`` in your doctest example each place a blank line is expected.
+If expected output does contain a blank line, put ``<BLANKLINE>`` in your doctest test each place a blank line is expected.

 * All hard tab characters are expanded to spaces, using 8-column tab stops.